kopiro/tommy/README.md

 | ---------- | ------ | -------------------------- | ----------- |
 | videoCodec | string | The coded to use for video | `"libx265"` |

-## How: build locally Docker image
+## Howto: testing locally

-Download the repository, then run `./test-docker.sh`.
+You can use the command `npm run test-docker` to build the image and test against a test directory.

-It will build the Docker image locally and test with test present in current repository.
+If you need samples, run `npm run download-samples`

 ## License